apache/struts-site/source/announce-2021.md

 release.
 The GA designation is our highest quality grade.

 This release addresses Log4j vulnerability [CVE-2021-45105](https://logging.apache.org/log4j/2.x/security.html#CVE-2021-45105)
-by using the latest Log4j 2.12.3 version (Java 1.7 compatible).
+by using the latest Log4j ver.
+2.12.3 (Java 1.7 compatible).

 **Please note, that the Apache Struts itself depends on the log4j-api package only, it's users' responsibility to use a proper version of the log4j-core package!**